Rudolf Kassner: Student life

 In 1892, Kassner enrolled at the University of Vienna where he set out to study German philology, Latin, and Philosophy.
 He spent the last two semesters, in 1895 and 1896, in Berlin, where he attended the lectures of the nationalist historian Heinrich von Treitschke.
 Kassner, too, was an enthusiastic theater-goer.
-This formed the basis for later reflections on acting and the role of the actor, important for his physiognomic worldview.
-In 1896, he returned to Vienna and completed his studies with a doctoral dissertation on Der ewige Jude in der Dichtung (The Eternal Jew in Poetry), which he completed in 1897.
+This formed the basis for later reflections on acting and the role of the actor, important for Kassner's physiognomic worldview, the return from the world of numbers to the kingdom of images.
+Hans Paeschke has stressed the importance of Kassner's understanding of Gestaltung for this "physiognomy against physiognomy".

-Schmölders speculates that at least on Kassner's part this friendship was latent homosexuality (in: Neumann/Ott 1999).
+In 1896, Kassner returned to Vienna and completed his studies with a doctoral dissertation on Der ewige Jude in der Dichtung (The Eternal Jew in Poetry), which he completed in 1897.